-Rest and fluids give your body time to fight the infection, and you will usually fully recover.
-If the infection gets worse or spreads to other parts of your body you will be treated with antifungal agents (amphotericin B and fluconazole).
+Rest and fluids give your body time to fight the infection, and you’ll usually fully recover.
+If the infection gets worse or spreads to other parts of your body, your doctor will prescribe antifungal agents for you, such as amphotericin B and fluconazole.

 The infection can return after treatment if your immune system is weak.
-If this happens, your healthcare professional will monitor you and give you additional treatment until the infection is gone.
+If this happens, your doctor will monitor you and give you additional treatment until the infection is gone.

-If not treated, the complications from the infection can include:
+If this infection isn’t treated, the complications from it can include:

 - severe pneumonia